kekoziar/python-novice-inflammation/_episodes/03-lists.md

 - "Strings are immutable (i.e., the characters in them cannot be changed)."
 ---

-Just as a `for` loop is a way to do operations many times, a list is a way to store many values.
+Let's talk more about lists.
-Unlike NumPy arrays,
-lists are built into the language (so we don't have to load a library to use them).
+Unlike NumPy arrays, lists are built into the language (so we don't have to load a library to use them).
-We create a list by putting values inside square brackets and separating the values with commas:
+As we've already seen, we create a list by putting values inside square brackets and separating the values with commas:

 ~~~
 odds = [1, 3, 5, 7]